siran/writing/documents/Outreach/Project Note - Longitudinal Delay of an Isolated Interference Fringe.md

 - free-space propagation over equal lengths,
 - propagation through a tube or cell,
-- propagation through a medium such as water or gas, if desired.
+- propagation through a medium such as water or gas.

 ## Minimum Experimental Requirements